Utsob-Bin-Bari/TechnoNext/THINKING.md

 * Time service to handle start, stop logic on application layer.
 Used singleton to keep one instant to prevent memory leak.
 * Time widget to make a design align with our design and give is some default position.
 * Added animation to improve user experience.

+# Commit 14: Map Implementation.
+* Use react-native-maps
+* Android and ios premission handled through info.plist and AndroidManifest.xml
+* Android and ios is implementing Google Maps
+* For now dummy api key is given.
+Replacing the dummy api with actual api key will give all functionality.